AgateTravel WeLiveToServe

 In history of Nepal, the massive earthquake in May 2015 had killed a large number of people.
 The death count went up till 8,000 people and 21,000 were said to be injured and the disaster has left many homeless.
 The rumors say that it destroyed the tourist sites and many important heritage sites which is not completely true.
 The town and other places were worst affected but a major part of Nepal and its heritage sites remain unaffected.
 The important spots where trekking lodge, restaurants, and hotels are located, are still intact.

-4. All Nepalese are mountain climbers
+4. Not all Nepalese are mountain climbers

 This concept is highly misunderstood, not all Nepalese have climbed the Mount Everest.
 Because climbing is not a child’s play, it’s not something you will wake up and decide one morning.
 Climbing needs preparation and that too for the highest peak of Nepal.
 It also requires training and basic to advanced ideas of climbing the right way.
 Some people from Nepal don’t even grow up near mountains; let apart being a pro in climbing.